Suspended Ceiling Systems

 Ease of installation and maintenance

 Suspended ceilings are quick to install and easy to maintain, with removable panels that can be cleaned, or replaced when needed, making them a perfect versatile choice for your building’s renovation or refurbishment.
-Learn more about the benefits of suspended ceilings here.

 They provide insulation for improved heat and humidity regulation, creating a more energy efficient room, and thereby saving on energy bills.

 Acoustic ceilings are designed to either absorb, reflect or diffuse the reverberations of sound.
 What you want to achieve with the acoustics will determine what materials are used.
 The most common materials are mineral fibre, fibreglass, metal and wood.

 Grid and tile ceilings

 This type of suspended ceiling system is comprised of a grid which is created from a metal framework which is hung from wires fixed into the ceiling.
 Ceiling tiles and lighting units are fitted into the grid completing a ceiling that reflects lighting well.

 Suspended metal ceilings can be anything from simple metal tiles in a concealed, or exposed, grid to more bespoke options.
 Metal ceiling rafts, baffles or even more unique designs are equally as effective for the acoustic properties of other materials, whilst providing a sleek, modern aesthetic.

 Advantage are expert suspended ceiling suppliers and installers